 No smoking or alcohol (consumption or being under the influence) is allowed on site.

-We require each participant to sign a release form prior to the start of the night’s program.
+We require each participant to sign a release when they arrive at the site.
 Parents and guardians of children younger than 18 years of age must fill out an additional form for them.
 Thus each breathing being has their own form in their name.
 In an effort to save time, we ask that you and your guests read the form prior to attending the program.
+This information is included in the confirmation e-mail we send you.
 We will ask you to sign the form when you arrive to our site.
-If you have any questions or concerns, you may contact us at 520.626.8122 or firstname.lastname@example.org.
+If you have any questions or concerns, you may contact us at 520.626.8122 or email@example.com.